Top 5 Hawk Deterrents For Chickens (Protect Your Flock From Predators!)

-If you’ve got chickens in your backyard, watching for predators is part of the job but hawks are a little trickier than predators on the ground like skunk, foxes, or dogs.
+If you’ve got chickens in your backyard, watching for predators is part of the job but hawks are a little trickier than predators on the ground like dogs, skunks or foxes.
 Their ability to swoop in from above quickly and quietly makes for a predator that is hard to stop unless you put preventative measure in place.
 Thankfully, there are ways to deter and even completely stop them.

 Here’s what I’ve found to be the best ways to protect your chickens from hawks, and other birds of prey.

 Since hawks typically strike from above, one of the most sure-fire ways to keep chickens safe is to enclose the area you run them in.
 If your chicken run is already fenced in, this is really just a matter of stretching some sort of covering across the top.
 This could be anything from a tarp to chicken wire.

 However, what I recommend is this product from Amazon.
 It’s a reusable mesh netting that can easily be stretched over the top of the outside area that your chickens hang out in.
 And the fact that it’s reusable is what makes it such a great product.
 You can check it out on Amazon right here.

 This video from Apalachia’s Homestead with Patara also shows how she (brilliantly) spent just a few bucks on bird netting for her temporary coop.